CodeMonkeyCybersecurity/eos/README.md

 user@hostname:~/Eos/scripts$ sudo ./addUser.sh
 ```

-The script to create a new SSH key is called 'create_ssh_key.sh'.
+The script to create a new SSH key is called 'createSshKey.sh'.
 So, to create a new SSH key, we simply:
 ```bash
 sudo run createSshKey.sh
 ```